Insights > Article > Posted: 2025-Sep-19, Updated: 2025-Oct-07

 Cons: No remote access, cannot track activity via smartphone, and limited user access.

-Whether you prefer the simplicity of a mechanical deadbolt or the convenience of a Wi-Fi-enabled smart lock, Bayview Windows can help you find the right solution for your home.
-When you purchase a door and have it professionally installed, we’ll guide you in selecting locks and hardware that match your security needs and lifestyle, giving you both peace of mind and reliable protection.
+Whether you prefer the simplicity of a traditional mechanical deadbolt or the convenience of a Wi‑Fi-enabled smart lock, Bayview Windows can help you find the perfect solution for your home.
+When you purchase a door with professional installation, our team will guide you in selecting locks and hardware that fit your security needs and lifestyle, providing both peace of mind and reliable protection.